Vyral/anne-stewart-blog/_posts/2020-10-08-q-whats-the-portland-market-doing-right-now.md

 8:02- Wrapping things up

-If you have any questions for me about anything discussed in today’s video or anything else related to real estate, don’t hesitate to reach out via phone or email.
+If you have questions for me about the topics discussed in today’s video or related to real estate, don’t hesitate to reach out via phone or email.
 I look forward to hearing from you soon.